runyanjake/jake.runyan.dev/README.md

 ### Running the Project

+1. Clone, and run `npm install` from the website directory.

-1. Run locally with nvm
+2. Run locally with nvm

 `cd website && npm run start`

-2. Run as container with docker-compose
+3. Run as container with docker-compose

 docker-compose build && docker-compose up -d && docker logs -f website